 Practical details –

-Hours: We estimate the role will be around 21 hours on average per week (91 contracted hours monthly), mostly worked in the daytimes, Tuesday – Sunday, alternating weekends and with flexibility both given and expected.
-The final hours will depend on availability of the successful candidate and additional hours are available to cover other members of the team.
+These are mostly worked Tuesday – Sunday, including evenings and weekends and with flexibility both given and expected.
+The final hours will depend on availability of the successful candidate.
+Additional hours are also available to cover other members of the team.

 £8.25 per hour plus meals on shift and staff discount.